Outdoor markets, warmly lit downtowns, cozy restaurants, cheerful locals... there is something special about American…

 Location: I’m basically spooning with Canada.
 You’ll find my pristine waters five-hour drive north of Minneapolis-St. Paul, three hours north of Duluth, and four hours south of Winnipeg, Manitoba.
 Don’t like driving?
 The nearest airport in International Falls, Minnesota.
 I’m a bit off the beaten path, but I promise that means you’ll be rewarded with incredible access to nature and wildlife!

-Size: I span 218,054 acres, including 84,000 acres of water, many miles of undeveloped shoreline and hundreds of islands.
-There’s a reason they call Minnesota “Land of 10,000 Lakes!”
+Size: I span 218,054 acres, including 84,000 acres of water, many miles of undeveloped shoreline, and hundreds of islands.
+There’s a reason they call Minnesota the “Land of 10,000 Lakes!”

 Claim to fame: With my labyrinth of waterways, it’s actually quite easy to accidentally cross into Canada!
 One of many reasons you should bring a high-quality map that includes navigational markers.

-A different side of me: You might think I am only about the water, but the Ellsworth Rock Gardens proves I have other interests.
+A different side of me: You might think I am only about the water, but the Ellsworth Rock Gardens prove I have other interests.
 Known as the “Showplace of Lake Kabetogama,” this rock garden is the brainchild of artist and carpenter Jack Ellsworth.
 Starting in the 1940s and stretching over 20 years, Ellsworth engineered a complex, terraced garden featuring 62 terraced flower beds.
-There’s over 13,000 lilies and other flower varieties, as well as a 200 abstract rock sculptures.
+There are over 13,000 lilies and other flower varieties, as well as 200 abstract rock sculptures.
 It’s the most popular destination in the park.

 Not to be presumptuous, but if you were to spend the night…: You have a few options.
 There’s no car camping in the park.
 That said, nearby communities, like International Falls, have plenty of excellent campgrounds for setting up shop.
 The main way people enjoy the nights here is camping via boat.
 There are over 270 rustic, boat-in campsites in the park.
 If you don’t have your own vessel, plenty of outfitters rent them.